conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

     ## 20  30 Matthew Murray   ca   G  22 6-4 178 -/-   1 May 25, 1994
     ##             Summary   Salary
     ## 20 17-6-1, 2.42 GAA $575,000

-"grep" searches the Player column for a string containing "Murray"

 That's because